 - Turn on your oven on 180 °C degrees (360° F).

-- In a large bowl, mix flour, baking powder and salt together.
+- In a large bowl, add together dry ingredients and mix.

-- In the bowl with liquids, add the dry mix and stir with a wooden spoon until evenly incorporated (do not over-mix).
+- In the bowl with the wet ingredients, add the dry mix and stir for a few seconds with a wooden spoon until roughly incorporated (do not over-mix).

 - Pour into a baking form (we use a 31x13cm / 12x5in ) with a sheet of baking paper inside.